-Furthermore, if there aren’t enough of the good guys dwelling within your oral microbiome to maintain a healthy microbial balance, problems can begin to develop for the rest of your body.
+Furthermore, if there aren’t enough of the good guys dwelling within your oral microbiome to maintain a healthy microbial balance, it can become challenging to keep feeling your best.

-That's why it's so important to ensure that you have a plentiful population of the right oral probiotic strains.
+It's so important to maintain a plentiful population of the right oral probiotic strains.
 These strains were designed by nature to assist in the immune system’s first line of defense—guarding the gate, if you will—so your whole body benefits.

-These two key strains also produce powerful antimicrobial molecules called BLIS (bacteriocin-like-inhibitory substances) that work to keep bad guys at bay by competing for space and nutrients in the oral cavity.
-S. salivarius K12 bacteria also produce an unprecedented protein which halts the growth of undesirable bacteria.
+These two key strains also produce powerful antimicrobial molecules called BLIS (bacteriocin-like-inhibitory substances) that work to keep bad guys at bay by competing for space and nutrients in the oral cavity.2

-An abundance of good bugs paired with this specialized BLIS activity promotes overall microbial balance and, to explain further, helps optimize your immune system, supports strong teeth and gums, and a promotes a healthier upper respiratory system.
+An abundance of good bugs paired with this specialized BLIS activity supports overall microbial balance, a robust immune system, strong teeth and gums, and a healthy upper respiratory system.

 Unfortunately, there are many reasons that most of us don’t have an abundance of these two key strains of bacteria present in our mouths.
 They range from using oral hygiene products like common mouthwashes and toothpastes designed to wipe out bacteria to consuming sugary beverages, smoking, or simply not caring for our oral health as we should.

-While you can get probiotics into your system through fermented foods, it’s very difficult to obtain a consistent dosage of these two important probiotic strains: S. salivarius K12 and S. salivarius M18, and thus an excellent option is to supplement with a probiotic designed for specifically oral health.
+While you can get probiotics into your system through fermented foods, it’s very difficult to obtain enough of these two important probiotic strains: S. salivarius K12 and S. salivarius M18, and thus an excellent option is to supplement with a probiotic designed specifically for maintaining oral health.

-If you’re looking to upgrade your oral and immune health -- and freshen up your breath while you’re at it -- then a natural, chewable probiotic supplement like Hyperbiotics PRO-Dental is the perfect choice.
+If you’re looking to support your oral and immune health—and freshen up your breath while you’re at it—then a natural, chewable probiotic supplement like Hyperbiotics PRO-Dental is the perfect choice.

-With S. salivarius strains BLIS K12 and BLIS M18, you’ll have the strength of our body’s natural, powerful defenders helping your upper respiratory and immune systems function at their best.
-PRO-Dental also includes Lactobacillus strains L. paracasei and L. reuteri that further act on your behalf to help fend off intruders, ease inflammation and support oral wellness.
+With S. salivarius strains BLIS K12 and BLIS M18, you’ll help maintain a thriving community of your body’s natural, powerful superheroes to keep your upper respiratory and immune systems functioning at their best.
+PRO-Dental also includes Lactobacillus strains L. paracasei and L. reuteri that further act on your behalf to help discourage intruders, while supporting oral wellness.

 We have roughly 90% more bacterial cells than we have human cells which means that it’s imperative to keep microbial health at the forefront of your mind if you’re looking to feel your finest.

-So whether you’re seeking overall wellness or you feel a case of the sniffles coming on, remember that a vital part of your immune health actually begins within your mouth.
+So whether you’re seeking to support overall wellness or maintain your health throughout the seasons, remember that a vital part of your immune health actually begins within your mouth.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.